 We can’t issue instructions

-We are not lawyers
+We are not solicitors

 Representatives of the federal states